ColeHanlon/H2NO/README.md

+2022-2023 Senior Capstone Project
+University of Utah
+H2NO

+A mobile application for iOS and Android, written using React Native.

 Environment set-up
 1. install npm via
     1.1.
 If you have a mac, you might need to install homebrew first.
 Follow this link for instructions-"https://docs.brew.sh/Installation"